weltliteratur/blog/_drafts/2021-09-01-scholarly-articles-about-german-dramas.markdown

 This shows very clearly in numbers that there have of course been authors who have made literary history with very few plays (sometimes only one).
 However, we must of course take this ranking with a grain of salt.
 We see that Georg Büchner is represented by only two works (namely "Leonce and Lena" and "Danton's Death").
 This is because the fragment "Woyzeck" has not yet been included in GerDraCor.
-I.e., these results only make statements about the plays that are part of the corpus.
+That is, these results only make statements about the plays that are part of the corpus.